 - successfully completed probation, and

-- is not currently charged with a criminal offense, on probation for one, or serving a sentence for a crime.15
+- are not currently charged with a criminal offense, on probation for one, or serving a sentence for a crime.15

-This means that once a defendant has successfully completed probation (if it was imposed) or served out a jail term (if applicable), then he may begin trying to get the crime expunged.
+This means that once you have successfully completed probation (if it was imposed) or served out a jail term (if applicable), then you may begin trying to get the crime expunged.

-A conviction for felony trespass may have an effect on the convicted party’s gun rights.
+A conviction for felony trespass may have an effect on your gun rights.
 It all depends on whether the conviction resulted in a misdemeanor or a felony.

-The following people are generally prohibited from acquiring or possessing a gun in California:
+You are generally prohibited from acquiring or possessing a gun in California if you:

-- felons (that is, anyone convicted of any felony offense in any jurisdiction),
+- are a felon (that is, convicted of any felony offense in any jurisdiction),

-- persons with two or more convictions under Penal Code 417 PC, California’s law against brandishing a weapon,
+- have two or more convictions under Penal Code 417 PC, California’s law against brandishing a weapon,

-- persons convicted of certain misdemeanor offenses (such as convictions of Penal Code 273.5 PC, California’s law against corporal injury on a spouse),
+- have been convicted of certain misdemeanor offenses (such as convictions of Penal Code 273.5 PC, California’s law against corporal injury on a spouse),

 Recall that felony trespass can get charged as either a misdemeanor or a felony.
-Given the first category above, if a defendant gets charged with felony aggravated trespass, and gets convicted of the same, then that conviction would mean he would have to give up any gun ownership and possession rights.
+Given the first category above, if you get charged with felony aggravated trespass, and get convicted of the same, then that conviction would mean you would have to give up any gun ownership and possession rights.

 7. Are there laws related to this statute?